lorenzocarvisiglia/dynamicConformalSurv/README.md

 If you use this code, please cite the accompanying manuscript:

 Carvisiglia, L., Ranciati, S., and Signorelli, M.
-*On the computation of prediction intervals for survival times in dynamic prediction problems.*
+*Dynamic prediction intervals for survival times*